 supported by IRFU

-In the year of the 20×20 “If she can see it she can be it” Campaign, IMART 2020 are delighted to be hosting the first ever KPMG sponsored Women’s Mixed Ability Rugby tournament in Cork.
+IMART 2022 are delighted to be hosting the first ever KPMG sponsored Women’s Mixed Ability Rugby tournament in Cork.

-We will see two teams from Spain, El Salvador and UR Almeria, a World Team Harlequeens Latina and Ireland’s first mixed ability women’s rugby team from Ballincollig RFC battle it out for pole position in a round robin tournament format.
+We will see teams from Ireland, Spain, and a World Team Harlequeens Latina battle it out for pole position in a round robin tournament format, with participating players coming from England, Ecuador, Argentina, Belgium and the Netherlands!

-“As the incoming President of the IRFU for season 2019/20 it gives me great pleasure to support the hosting of the International Mixed Ability Rugby Tournament 2020 by Sunday’s Well RFC Rebels in Cork in June 2020.
+“As the President of the IRFU for season 2019/20, and long-time supporter of Mixed Ability, it gives me great pleasure to support the hosting of the International Mixed Ability Rugby Tournament 2022 by Sunday’s Well RFC Rebels in Cork in June 2022.

 Having been at a number of launches and mixed ability rugby games there is a great enthusiasm for the Tournament and excitement at the preparations required.